jeftegoes/Cybersecurity/README.md

 # 10. Social Engineering

 - Exploiting human emotions and interactions to extract valuable information.
-- More dangerous than traditional methods of hacking as it relies on human error which is subsjective & less predictable than software/hardware vulnerabilities.
+- More dangerous than traditional methods of hacking as it relies on human error which is subjective & less predictable than software/hardware vulnerabilities.

 ## 10.1.
 Baiting